 The Company records revenue net of sales tax, value added tax, excise tax and other taxes collected concurrent with product sales.
-The impact of such taxes on products sales is immaterial.
-The Company has also elected to recognize the cost for freight and shipping when control over the products sold passes to customers and revenue is recognized.
+The impact of such taxes on product sales is immaterial.

 The Company warrants its products to be free of defects generally for a period of three years.
 The Company estimates its warranty costs based on historical warranty claim experience and includes such costs in cost of revenues.
-Warranty costs and the accrued warranty liability were not material as of March 31, 2022 and 2021.
+Warranty costs and the accrued warranty liability were not material as of March 31, 2023 and 2022.

-The majority of the Company's revenue is derived from sales of SRAM products which represented approximately 97%, 98% and 98% of total revenues in the years ended March 31, 2022, 2021 and 2020, respectively.
+Substantially all of the Company's revenue is derived from sales of SRAM products which represented approximately 97%, 97% and 98% of total revenues in the years ended March 31, 2023, 2022 and 2021, respectively.

 Nokia, the Company's largest customer, purchases products directly from the Company and through contract manufacturers and distributors.
-Based on information provided to the Company by its contract manufacturers and distributors, purchases by Nokia represented approximately 29%, 39% and 38% of the Company's net revenues in fiscal 2022, 2021 and 2020, respectively.
+Based on information provided to the Company by its contract manufacturers and distributors, purchases by Nokia represented approximately 17%, 29% and 39% of the Company's net revenues in fiscal 2023, 2022 and 2021, respectively.